 Civitavecchia is a charming, small town, and, as the center of the cruise industry in and out of Rome, has one of Italy’s busiest cruise ports.

 Start your day in Piazza Della Vita, the Square of Life.
-Walk along the wide promenade towards Fort Michelangelo, a Renaissance period fort located close to the port area.
+Walk along the wide promenade towards Fort Michelangelo, a Renaissance period fort close to the port area.
 Dating back to the 16th century, the fort was initially built to protect the town and is today the most prominent landmark along its coast.

-Chiesa Della Stella, the oldest church in Civitavecchia, is nearby, and there are plenty of choices for a coffee and pastry and one of the many quaint cafes lining the streets.
+Chiesa Della Stella, the oldest church in Civitavecchia, is nearby, and there are plenty of choices for coffee and pastry and one of the many quaint cafes lining the streets.

 A guided tour with local experts